Join the Haskapa mailing list and get 20% OFF your first purchase!

-1. The haskap berry, also known as the honeyberry, is an edible blue honeysuckle, native to northern hemisphere countries including Canada, Japan and Russia, with the botanical name Lonicera caerulea.
+The haskap berry, also known as the honeyberry, is an edible blue honeysuckle, native to northern hemisphere countries including Canada, Japan and Russia, with the botanical name Lonicera caerulea.

-4. Each haskap berry contains two twin purple-blue berries inside, wrapped in an outer purple-blue skin, with deep crimson flesh (unlike the blueberry's green flesh).
+Each haskap berry contains twin berries inside it, with an outer purple-blue skin and deep crimson flesh (unlike the blueberry's green flesh).

-Haskaps contain high levels of bioactive compounds especially anthocyanins, and other phytochemicals which are associated with health promoting benefits.
+Haskaps contain high levels of bioactive compounds including anthocyanins and other phytochemicals which are associated with health-promoting benefits.
 Anthocyanins are naturally occurring plant pigments that give fruit and vegetables their deep purple, blue and red colours.

 Haskap berries have a unique anthocyanin profile, with one specific anthocyanin called cyanidin-3-glucoside, known as C3G, making up around 85% of the total anthocyanin content.

-10. Haskapa Superberry Powder is tasty, easy-tp-blend and you need just one teaspoon a day.
-Use as you would other fruit or berry powders - simply add to smoothies, shakes, stir into breakfast cereal, porridge or yogurt.
-Haskap Superberry Powder is also brilliant in baking and desserts - adding natural colour and a unique delicious taste and a healthy kick.
+Haskapa Superberry Powder is tasty, easy-to-blend and you need just one teaspoon a day.
+Use as you would other fruit or berry powders - simply add to smoothies, shakes, stir into breakfast cereal, porridge or yoghurt.

 Haskapa is also brilliant in baking and desserts - adding natural colour and a uniquely delicious taste and a healthy boost.